-Cloud optimization: How a simple assessment could cut your cloud bill in half
+Cloud optimization: Cut your cloud bill in half with a simple assessment

 You’ve made the migration to the cloud.
 You’re enjoying the flexible billing and pay-as-you-go structures.
 You’ve achieved the scalability, agility, and fault tolerance that you never had in your data center.